 Buy Now, Pay Later or BNPL is an installment loan that allows shoppers to delay the payment of any transaction or purchase done online.
 Through this payment option, you can buy something right away even if you're short on cash at the moment.

-How Buy Now, Pay Later Works
+How Buy Now, Pay Later Works in the Philippines

 When you shop online, you'll always be presented with different payment modes, usually via credit card, debit card, or COD.
 But you may notice that your favorite retailer may also offer a Buy Now, Pay Later option.